EXPLAINER: Why Poland declared state of emergency at border

 Polish media have broadcast images of razor wire being rolled out at the border, and soldiers and border guards standing just feet from migrants without giving them aid.

-A prominent former anti-communist dissident, Wladyslaw Frasyniuk, said he believed soldiers behaved like “a pack of dogs that surrounded poor, weak people.”
+Prominent former anti-communist dissident Wladyslaw Frasyniuk said he believed soldiers behaved like “a pack of dogs that surrounded poor, weak people.”

-Polish government officials have lashed back, accusing critics of siding with Belarus in its “hybrid war” against the country.
+Polish government officials have lashed back, accusing critics of siding with Belarus.
 Some government supporters have used the term “useful idiots” to refer to protesters — among them 13 activists who tried to cut the razor wire border barrier last weekend and now face prosecution.

 The government argues the state of emergency is needed to protect Poland's security in the face of a Russian military exercise in Belarus this month, and to limit political actions along the border.